• Downloads

 • The URL of the link provided in the message is unfamiliar or strange.

-How USPS the Package has Arrived at the Warehouse Text Scam Works
+⚙️ How the USPS Warehouse Text Scam Operates

 A typical “USPS the Package has Arrived at the Warehouse” text reads as follows:

 The USPS package has arrived at the warehouse and cannot be delivered due to incomplete address information.
-Please confirm your address in the link.
+Please confirm your address in the link within 12 hours.

 (Please reply to 1, then exit the SMS, open the SMS activation link again, or copy the link to Safari browser and open it)